MichelAguilera/Formation_Generator/README.md

 ## What is this?

-This is a character generator that can be used to easily create large formations of customizable humanoids.
+This is a character generator that can be used to easily create large formation matricies (rows and columns) of customizable humanoids.
 This can be done by editing the configuration file.